-Goal: Establish and maintain a community-based system of care/services for individuals with a disability who live, and wish to continue living, in their communities.
+GOAL: Establish and maintain a community-based system of care of individuals 18 years of age and over who have a diagnosis of Alzheimer's or a related disorder that live and wish to continue living independently in their own or their caregiver's home, and to continue to enjoy the amenities available in their communities.

-Objectives: 1) provide the targeted group of individual's choice between nursing facility institutional care and adult day care so they may remain in the community if they choose, and 2) maintain and improve a community based system of care that diverts individuals from institutional care and residential care.
+OBJECTIVES: 1) provide the targeted group of individuals a choice between nursing facility institutional care and services that allow them to remain in their home and community in a cost effective manner, and 2) maintain and improve a community based system of care that diverts individuals from institutional care and residential care.

-Organizational Structure: The Department of Health and Senior Services (DHSS), Division of Senior and Disability Services (DSDS), administers and operates the waiver through a formal Memorandum of Understanding (MOU) with the Department of Social Services (DSS), MO HealthNet Division (MHD), the state Medicaid agency that outlines specific duties related to the administration, operation, and oversight functions of the waiver.
-The DHSS, DSDS, provides the direct administrative functions required for the operation of the waiver.
-In accordance with 42 CFR §431.10, MHD exercises administrative discretion in the administration and supervision of the waiver and issues policies, rules, and regulations related to the waiver through review and oversight.
-More specific roles and responsibilities of each agency are specified throughout the waiver application and in the MOU which is available to the Centers for Medicare and Medicaid Services (CMS) upon request through the state Medicaid agency.
+ORGANIZATIONAL STRUCTURE: The Department of Health and Senior Services (DHSS), Division of Senior and Disability Services (DSDS) administers and operates the Waiver through a formal Memorandum of Understanding (MOU) with the State Medicaid Agency, the Department of Social Services (DSS), MO HealthNet Division (MHD) that outlines specific duties related to the administration, operation, and oversight functions of the Waiver.
+The DHSS, DSDS provides the direct administrative functions required for the operation of the Waiver.
+In accordance with 42 CFR §431.10, MHD exercises administrative discretion in the administration and supervision of the Waiver and issues policies, rules and regulations related to the Waiver through review and oversight.
+More specific roles and responsibilities of each agency are specified throughout the Waiver application and in the MOU which is available to the Centers for Medicare and Medicaid Services (CMS) upon request through the State Medicaid Agency.

-Service Delivery Methods: DSDS staff prior authorize waiver services.
-Services are delivered through providers that are enrolled with MHD as an Adult Day Care Waiver (ADCW) provider.
+SERVICE DELIVERY METHODS: DSDS staff prior authorizes Waiver services.
+Services are delivered through providers who have a participation agreement (contract) with the DSS, Missouri Medicaid Audit and Compliance Unit (MMAC) as a Structured Family Caregiving Waiver (SFCW) provider.
 Waiver services are prior authorized and claims for reimbursement are filed directly with the Medicaid Management Information System (MMIS) fiscal agent for processing and payment.
-MHD reimburses enrolled waiver providers directly.
+MHD reimburses enrolled Waiver providers directly.